Security-Onion-Solutions/securityonion-docs/installation.rst

 .. warning::

-  For most use cases, we recommend using our Security Onion ISO image as it's the quickest, easiest, and most consistent method.
-If you're not going to use our Security Onion ISO image and you're building a distributed deployment, then we recommend keeping the base OS consistent across all nodes in the deployment.
-Please do not mix and match Rocky Linux 9 and Ubuntu 22.04 in the same deployment.
+  Our Security Onion ISO image is not quite ready yet, so for now you'll need to use Rocky Linux 9 Minimal as shown below.

 Installation using Security Onion ISO Image
 -------------------------------------------